niallct/lavender-chain/general-intro.md

 -  respect the decisions of the umpires

 The session coordinators may vary the strictness of the rules to keep things balanced.
 Absolute beginners will be given more generous decisions.
 Experienced players, especially those who are good, are asked to adjust their style to keep the session fun and welcoming.

+## Some advanced points

+There are lots more rules, called Laws, some covering rare or niche circumstances.
+You can play without needing to understand every Law.
+Some things which might come up are:

+### Fielding -- where to stand
+Indoors, we will spread out roughly evenly.
+You should stay still until the ball is hit or passes the batter, and can then move.

+If two or more of you are trying to take a catch, it's good to `claim' this by shouting your own name.
+If you run into each other it's harder to catch the ball!

+Outdoors, there is a bigger area to cover.
+The captain or bowler will ask you to be in a certain place.
+This is called 'setting a field', what they do will depend on the bowler's and batter's individual styles as well as the match situation.
+The positions have names which you can look up, but many people just point.

+### Fielding -- breaking the wicket

+To run out (or stump) a player, you can only use your hands or arm if you are holding the ball in that hand.
+You can't use your feet, or hold the ball in your right hand and break the wicket with your left.
+But you can use both hands (and the ball) together.

+Indoors we don't often use bails because they slow things down.
+Instead, we will just estimate whether it is close enough.
+Outdoors, it is sufficient to just knock the bail off.

 ## Differences to the outdoor game